aimclub/GEFEST/docs/source/index.rst

 Welcome to GEFEST's documentation!
 =================================

-This site contains main documentation for the `FEDOT framework <https://github.com/ITMO-NSS-team/GEFEST>`__.
+This site contains main documentation for the `GEFEST framework <https://github.com/ITMO-NSS-team/GEFEST>`__.

 The additional description of the algorthmic core, real-world cases and other details is available in `GEFEST.Docs <doc site>`__.